Control Allocation Algorithm for Hypersonic Glide Vehicles with Input Limitations: Conclusion

-In standard redistributed pseudoinverse control allocation (RPICA) approaches, the problem of limited control input authority is solved by iterating over the admissible maneuvering set (AMS) until a feasible control input command is found \cite{Virning_1994}.
-To do so, the algorithm typically uses the Moore--Penrose inverse.
-The benefit of this approach is that a solution can often be obtained in a simple way that is real-time feasible for many aerospace applications.
-However, in most RPICA formulations no soft constraints on the distribution of the control effort are considered, and asymmetric input or rate limits cannot be represented adequately.
-For the class of HGVs studied here, these aspects are particularly critical, rendering standard RPICA solutions suboptimal.
+In standard RPICA approaches, the problem of limited control input authority is addressed by iterating over the AMS until a feasible control input command is found \cite{Virning_1994}.
+During the iteration steps, the algorithm typically employs the Moore–Penrose pseudoinverse.
+The main advantage of this approach is that a solution can often be obtained in a simple and computationally efficient manner, making it suitable for real-time implementation in many aerospace applications.
+While it is, in principle, possible to account for actuator rate information indirectly through equivalent magnitude constraints, such considerations are typically neglected in the majority of the practical RPICA implementations.
+Moreover, most RPICA formulations do not adequately represent asymmetric input or rate limitations, particularly when these constraints are intended to act as soft shaping mechanisms that influence the control distribution prior to constraint activation.
+For the class of hypersonic glide vehicles studied here, these aspects are particularly of high interest, rendering standard RPICA solutions suboptimal. }

 In the proposed iterative dynamic control allocation (IDCA) algorithm, a linear filter formulation, originally introduced in \cite{Ola_2004}, is employed.
 Unlike the Moore--Penrose inverse, this approach explicitly accounts for both the current control distribution and the allocation of the previous time step as soft constraints \cite{Sadien_2020}.
 This implicitly incorporates actuator rates into the allocation problem.
 The method provides an explicit solution to the following weighted least-squares problem: